michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Publishing

 Once the content is complete, it's time to share it with the public.
-Publishing used to be a manual process consuming a substantial amount of time and expert knowledge.
+Publishing used to be a manual process involving expert knowledge and consuming a substantial amount of time.
 Software tools are created to automatize that part.
-Authors should be able to put their work online themselves, without any manual steps being necessary.
+Authors should be able to share their work online themselves, without any manual steps being necessary.

 ### Change Management